 Title: School System Administrator

-Sally G. Stratton, School System Administrator at the South Carolina Governor’s School for the Arts and Humanities, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in education.
+Hal Shields, School System Administrator at the Fulton County School Systems, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in education management and administration.

 In Dr. Shields’ house growing up, education was held in high reverence as both his parents were teachers.
 His father, John Montgomery, eventually became a principal, signaling to Dr. Shields that he could play a bigger role in the academic profession.
 Inspired by his family, he first earned a Bachelor of Science in education from the University of Georgia in 1956 and continued at Emory University to received an MEd in 1962.
 Later, in 1979, he received a PhD in educational leadership from Georgia State University.
 With this academic background, Dr. Shields has been able to provide decades of support and knowledge to making positive changes within the state of Georgia’s school systems.

 Dr. Shields is proud of the fact that he could work on one endeavor for so long and have the opportunity to serve in so many different ways.
 It is rewarding to have had the opportunity to influence people and have them return many years later praising him for their success.
 Prior to retiring, Dr. Shields served as the associate superintendent of the Fulton County School Systems.
 He previously worked for the district as an assistant superintendent and administrative assistant.
 Earlier in his career, Dr. Shields was a principal at Palmetto High School, Campbell High School and Russel High School.
 He started teaching at Campbell High School in 1957 and then joined the faculty at Russel High School as the assistant principal in 1967.